SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 Some Spartacus features, such as `PageMetaService` or `ConverterService`, use the `UnifiedInjector` to be aware of tokens that can be lazy loaded, so that the global logic (such as SEO features) can work reliably even if the logic is lazy loaded with the feature.
 For example, the store locator page meta resolver can be lazy loaded with the store locator feature.

-The Spartacus configuration, which is also defined by providing configuration chunks, is treated a bit differently because of a compatibility mechanism that contributes configurations from lazy-loading features to the global configuration.
+The Spartacus configuration, which is also defined by providing configuration chunks, is treated a bit differently because of a compatibility mechanism that contributes configurations from lazy loading features to the global configuration.
 This mechanism can be disabled by a feature flag, and will be turned off by default in the future, in favor of the unified configuration feature.

 If there are issues with lazy-loaded providers not being visible by the root services, it is always possible to include this kind of code in a statically-linked module that is available upfront.
 It is recommended to create a separate entry point in your library (by convention, named `root`, such as `my-library/root`) that contains minimal code, that will be included in the main bundle, and that will be available from the beginning.